lith & Lilith…

 Eastman Kodak 2237…

-Today I tested another great negative movie film from Kodak.
+Today I tested another great negative film from Kodak.
 It is primarily intended for copying and archiving.
 But it’s definitely great for photograph.
 I certainly could have brought a better lens… but you know me.
 I like to shoot with lenses that have reached their end of life and no one wants them🙃📷🎞

 • Contax 159 Q + cheap broken zoom maginon G 28-85mm